AhrenHart/Glasgow5GDataset2025/README.md

 # Basic stats
 print(df.groupby('Network Provider')['Download Speed (Mbps)'].mean())

-##📄 License
+## 📄 License
 License: CC BY 4.0
-This dataset is licensed under the Creative Commons Attribution 4.0 International License.
+This dataset is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE.md).

 You are free to:

-Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material for any purpose, including commercially
+* Share — copy and redistribute the material in any medium or format
+* Adapt — remix, transform, and build upon the material for any purpose, including commercially

 Under the following terms:

-Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+* Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
 You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-Suggested Citation:
-Hart, A. (2025).
+Suggested Citation: Hart, A. (2025).
 Glasgow 5G Performance Dataset [Data set].
 University of the West of Scotland, Paisley, UK. https://github.com/AhrenHart/Glasgow5GDataset2025
 For questions, contact Ahren Hart at Ahren.hart@uws.ac.uk.

+## 👤 Author
+Ahren Hart – Researcher at University of the West of Scotland, focused on Holographic Communication Networks Enhanced By 5G/6G Networks and AI.
+Collected with open-source tools like Speedtest CLI.
+All data is anonymized and for public research use.2.8s